Pangolin trade

 What is a pangolin?

 Pangolins are solitary and nocturnal animals that are easily identifiable by their armour of scales.
-Sometimes inaccurately called ‘scaly anteaters’ due to their diet, pangolins have eight species, four of which are in Asia and four in Africa.
+They are sometimes inaccurately called ‘scaly anteaters’ due to their diet.
 When protecting themselves from predators, pangolins roll into a ball, making them an easy target for poachers.

 What are the main threats to pangolins?

-Although environmentalists know little about pangolins due to their solitary and nocturnal culture, it is unanimously agreed that the threats they face are growing.
-Alongside the poaching epidemic, agricultural growth is leading to habitat reduction and, due to their solitary and anxious nature, impacting on their mating habits too.
+Although relatively little is known about pangolins due to their solitary and nocturnal nature, it is unanimously agreed that the threats they face are growing.
+Alongside the poaching epidemic, agricultural growth is leading to habitat reduction and, due to their solitary and anxious nature, is impacting on their mating habits too.

-Subsistence poaching for bushmeat and traditional local medicines also pose large problems for pangolin populations.
-Local communities, who are often unaware of the threats pangolins face, eat their meat for survival, alongside using body parts in medication.
+Subsistence poaching for bushmeat, and traditional local medicines also pose large problems for pangolin populations.
+Local communities, who are often unaware of the threats faced by pangolins, eat their meat for survival, alongside using body parts in medication.

-Furthermore, although pangolins have been reclassified from Appendix II to I by CITES, giving them the ‘greatest level of protection’, inadequate legal protection and the weak enforcement of existing laws creates difficulties in sustaining pangolin populations worldwide.
+Furthermore, although pangolins have been reclassified from Appendix II to I by CITES, giving them the ‘greatest level of protection’, inadequate legal measures and weak enforcement creates difficulties in sustaining pangolin populations worldwide.

 Why is there a demand for pangolins?